near/docs/docs/concepts/nodes.md

 See "[How do I become a validator](http://localhost:3000/docs/validator/validator-faq#how-do-i-become-a-validator)" and [validator selection process](https://nomicon.io/Economics/README.html?validator-selection#validator-selection) for more information.

 <blockquote class="warning">
-<strong>heads up</strong><br><br>
+<strong>Note</strong><br><br>

-Non-block producing nodes still validate every block and is very important to the network.
-Through this network of nodes that view all transactions taking place, they help us to be certain that the chain is correct and no invalid state transitions / forks are taking place.
+Non-block producing nodes still validate every block and are very important to the network.
+This network of nodes that view all transactions taking place, help us to be certain that the chain is correct and no invalid state transitions / forks are taking place.

 </blockquote>

 ### Archival vs. Non-archival nodes

 Both block producing ("validator") and non-block producing ("regular") nodes can be configured to be either archival or non-archival.
-Nodes are non-archival by default, but you can easily set your node to archival by updating your `config.json` changing `archive` to `true`.
+All nodes are non-archival by default, but you can easily set your node to archival by updating your `config.json` changing `archive` to `true`.

+Its important to note that:

  - Archival nodes store <strong>all</strong> data, from genesis to present.
 Anytime a new archival node is created, it begins by first syncing all data from genesis to current, then begins to record all future transactions.